-We define "Engineering" as those development activities that are related to products, content or services that have been offered for sale or for which we have been paid.
-We define research and development ("R&D") as those development activities that are related to products which have not yet been offered for sale or for activities for which we have not been paid.
+The Company defines "Engineering" as those development activities that are related to products, content or services which have been offered for sale or for which the Company has been paid.
+The Company defines research and development ("R&D") as those development activities which are related to products which have not yet been offered for sale or for activities for which the Company has not been paid.
 Engineering expenses consist primarily of salaries, and those salaries and related expenses are assigned to either Engineering or R&D based on the specific projects that the staff is working on during the quarter.
-The increase in Engineering expense of \$23 and \$333 for the three and six months ended September 30, 2014, compared to the same period in 2013, reflected higher employee related expenses due to additional headcount and a greater level of effort focused on existing products than on products that had not yet been offered for sale.
+The increase in Engineering expense of \$2 and \$357 for the three and nine months ended December 31, 2014, compared to the same period in 2013, reflected lower employee related expenses and a greater level of effort focused on existing products than on products that had not yet been offered for sale.